oleksandrbi/CodePathweek7/README.md

         3. Save your changes, when you go to the post on the site you will see an embeded link

-        4. Click the embeded link and a alert window will pop up with the message “No Body Is Safe!”
+        4. Click the embeded link and a alert window will pop up with the message “1”

   - [ ] Affected source code:
     - [Link 4](https://wpvulndb.com/vulnerabilities/8768)